Dirk Necessary, A Man’s Man Journey:

 On the bright side, the kids only remembered two names, the first and last on the list.
 History made by yours truly.
 Four years in a row.
 A name never forgotten.
 My legacy.

 I hated it.
-That original name that is.
+My original name that is.
 The one I started life with.
 The one printed at the bottom of the list posted on the gym wall.
-The stomachache, ever-present, knowing it could be written or spoken any moment for all to hear or see.
+My stomach in a constant ache from the knowledge that it could be written or spoken at any moment for all to hear or see.
 I hid from bullies and even teachers but my name was impossible to avoid.
 And, there it was staring back at me.
+I stood in front of the list, stomach acid boiling over, and contemplated a worse situation.
+A disciplined habit.

 Each school year started and ended with the ‘Measure Up’ in gym class.
-This invasive physical assessment included, body height and weight, push-up, sit-up, and pull-up counts, 100-yard sprint and one-mile run times.
+Mandated by the President of the United State of America, this invasive physical assessment included, body height and weight, push-up, sit up, and pull-up counts, 100-yard sprint and one-mile run times.
 The results were posted, publicly, for god and everyone to see.
 To scrutinize.
 Someone had to be first.
 Someone had to be last.
 Logical.
 A simple truth.
 I knew the first position was not mine to hope for.
 Not to be last, that was a reasonable wish.
+If only I had a bottle from which to rub a wish-granting genie.

 “Maybe next year, eh?”
 Jimmy Pockets said as he scanned the list.
 That wasn’t his real name.
 The Jimmy part was but the kids mostly called him Pockets on the count of how his hands were in his pockets most of the day.
 Pants pockets.
 Jacket pockets.
 Shirt pockets.
 His mom had even sewn pockets on clothes that didn’t have pockets to begin with.
 Including the t-shirts he wore in gym class.
-Pockets had just found his name listed right above mine.
-Second from the last…